julienXX/terminal-notifier/README.markdown

 * It is currently packaged as an application bundle, because `NSUserNotification` does not work from a ‘Foundation tool’. [radar://11956694](radar://11956694)

-* If you intend to package terminal-notifier with your app to distribute it on the MAS, please use 1.5.2; version 1.6.0+ uses a private method override, which is not allowed in the App Store Guidelines.
+* If you intend to package terminal-notifier with your app to distribute it on the Mac App Store, please use 1.5.2; version 1.6.0+ uses a private method override, which is not allowed in the App Store Guidelines.

 ## Download